3TC3T3R4/3TC3T3R4/README.md

   I´m currently studying systems engineering,
-  I'am system technologist, a lot of disciplined, responsible, dynamic and creative person, with the ability to adapt, work in a team and loves programming and with very good tender skills.
+  I'am system technologist, a lot of disciplined, responsible, dynamic and creative person, with the ability to adapt, work in a team and loves programming and with very good soft skills.

 class Main:
   List<Programmer> Me = Programmer.Showinfo();